 - Storytelling: Often, when one or both of the parties has suffered a traumatic experience, they will shield emotions to protect themselves or will express emotions in ways that may hinder the process.
 One technique to help parties acknowledge the emotions that are the result of the trauma is to engage in storytelling.
 This allows the parties to tell the story, including the emotions of each moment, surrounding the conflict.
 This allows the party telling the story to feel and acknowledge the emotions and the other party to acknowledge the pain they caused.

-- Active Listening: Another technique that can be helpful is the use of active listening, where the non-speaking party engages in extra listening behavior to make the speaking party feel heard.
+- Active Listening: Another technique that can be helpful is the use of effective listening, where the non-speaking party engages in extra listening behavior to make the speaking party feel heard.
 This can be nonverbal eye contact and nodding, or it can be repeating or paraphrasing statements back to the speaking party.
 Doing so helps reassure parties that they are being heard.

 - Emotional Reframing: This technique allows the parties to see an accurate picture of the negotiations and not react based solely on how they feel the talks are going.
 This technique encourages dialogue about how the parties perceive the negotiation and encourages the parties to see a full and real picture, considering what the other parties are feeling as well.